vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 an error).
 Sets the result and marks the handle as done, which will cause any waiting coroutines to receive the result.

-If the task just spawned and produced an error, the error is thrown immediately.
-Otherwise, the result is stored for later retrieval.
+The result is always stored in the handle for retrieval by waiting coroutines.
+Errors are not thrown immediately - they are stored and will be handled by the waiting coroutine in tryingDone().

-Completed handles are cleaned up from the WeakMap registry.
+Completed handles are NOT cleaned up here - they are cleaned up when the waiting coroutine retrieves the result in tryingDone().

 * This method is **static**.